Monday, October 28, 2024

 by Brian T. Lynch, MSW

-On September 12, 1940, twenty-five tons of freshly manufactured gunpowder exploded at the Hercules Powder Plant in Kenvil, N.J., leaving a 13-foot crater in the ground.
+On September 12, 1940, twenty-five tons of freshly manufactured gunpowder exploded at the Hercules Powder Plant in Kenvil, N.J., leaving a 13-foot-deep crater in the ground.
 It generated a shock wave felt 90 miles away and leveled nearly one thousand acres of the plant.
 Fifty-two workers were killed in the blast, and several hundred more were injured.
 Victims were laid out on the lawn of Dover General Hospital because there were too many to fit inside.

 The FBI, under Herbert Hoover, was in charge of the investigation.
 There were local rumors that the explosion was the work of German undercover agents.
 One contemporary news article reported that the FBI was already investigating these rumors when Hercules blew up.
 That account said that the FBI already collected information on everyone who worked at the plant before the blast.
 The article then mentioned that there was a large pro-Nazi, German-American Bund organization operating out of Camp Nordland in Andover, New Jersey.
 This was true, but was there a connection?